DEENA0503/default_risk_predictor/README.md

 # Credit Default Risk Predictor

 ## Business Context
 Lenders must assess the **creditworthiness** of potential borrowers before approving loans.
-This predictor helps financial institutions **reduce credit default risk**, which is the probability that a borrower will fail to repay the principal and interest, resulting in financial loss.
-By using machine learning to predict default risk, lenders can make more informed decisions by properly managing credit risk to **avoid severe financial losses**, enhance loan approval processes, and maintain the health of their lending portfolios.
+This predictor helps financial institutions **reduce the financial losses** arising due to credit default by calculation the probability that a borrower will fail to repay the principal and interest.
+It uses machine learning to predict credit default risk, to help lenders make more informed decisions and expedite loan approval processes and **maintain the health of their lending portfolios** by averting potential **NPAs (Non performing assets)**.
-The predictor also calculates the risk percentage, allowing lenders to **adjust interest rates based on the borrower’s risk profile**, optimizing lending strategies.
+The predictor also calculates the **risk percentage**, allowing lenders to **adjust interest rates based on the borrower’s risk profile**, optimizing lending strategies.

 ## Overview
 The Default Risk Predictor is a Flask-based application that predicts whether a borrower is likely to default on a loan based on various financial and demographic factors.
 It uses a **LightGBM classifier** to solve a binary classification problem, predicting loan default with a **high level of accuracy** and precision.